tmadden/peptide-prediction/README.rst

 |

 Welcome to PACE, a framework for comparing machine learning algorithms for the peptide-MHC binding problem.
-While many methods have been published, a shared dataset and evaluation protocol have been missing, making it impossible to compare the various approaches.
-PACE (peptide algorithm comparison environment) fills that void by supplying a 95 HLA allele dataset and a structured comparison protocol such that algorithms can be fairly compared.
+While many potential solutions to this problem have been published, a shared dataset and evaluation protocol have been missing, making it impossible to compare the various approaches.
+PACE (peptide algorithm comparison environment) fills that void by supplying a 95 HLA allele dataset and a structured evaluation protocol such that algorithms can be fairly compared.

-Users are encouraged to implement their own methods in the PACE framework.
+As a secondary goal, PACE aims to provide useful utilities to facilitate the development of prediction algorithms, such as characteristics for alleles, utilities for implementing algorithms on common machine learning frameworks, etc.

+Contributions are welcome.
+We will publish contribution guidelines shortly...

 Installation
 ------------